 Despite a supposed prohibition on propaganda, spending on public affairs stories designed to influence the American public has more than doubled since 2003.
 A recent inspector general audit concluded that a public affairs program called “America Supports You” was conducted “in a questionable and unregulated manner” with funds meant for the military’s Stars and Stripes newspaper.

 One of the fastest-growing parts of the military media is “psychological operations,” where spending has also doubled since 2003.
 Psychological operations are generally aimed at foreign audiences, not intended for American consumption.
 However, when an American TV anchor asked Gen. David Petraeus about the mood in Iraq, the general held up a glossy photo of the Iraqi national soccer team to show the country united in victory.
 In fact, it was U.S. psychological operations that had quietly distributed tens of thousands of the soccer posters in July 2007 to encourage Iraqi nationalism.

 Rear Adm.
 Gregory Smith, director of strategic communications for the U.S. Central Command, says psychological operations must be secret to be effective.
 He says that in the 21st century, it is probably not possible to win the information battle with insurgents without exposing American citizens to secret U.S. propaganda.

-Perhaps the most momentous fake news story for me was the BBC account of the collapse of Building 7 on Sept.
+While many missed this fake news story, it was perhaps the most momentous for me.
+It was the BBC account of the collapse of Building 7 on Sept.
 11. It was sorta like the deja-vu moment where there was a glitch in the matrix.
-This was the story that woke me up to the fact that we were not getting the true story about what happened that fateful day.
+It was this story that woke me up to the fact that we were not getting the true story about what happened that fateful day.